-UOC • University App to Create Community
+UOC • University App for Building Community

 • Duration: 4 months